Industry Focus: Farm Management Technology

 Challenges of Establishing Farm Management Technology

-Despite the best efforts of software engineers and developers, the aging farmer population is not always very welcoming to incoming technology.
+Despite the best efforts of software engineers and developers, the ageing farmer population is not always very welcoming to incoming technology.
 While the children of these farmers are rising to manage the family farms, the average age of farmers is around 54.
-Therefore, having a skillset based in communication, marketing, and sales can also provide a young professional with a lucrative career in agriculture.
+Therefore, having a skillset based on communication, marketing, and sales can also provide a young professional with a lucrative career in agriculture.
 Helping farmers see the return on investment, convenience, and benefit to the environment that these tools can provide can be a challenge, but when done right can foster a positive relationship and win-win scenario for all parties involved.

 Outlook and Expectations

 In this evermore-digital world, the job market for technology developers is expanding.
-If we would like to combat the current hunger problems many populations are facing and prevent new ones, food, fuel, and fiber must be produced more efficiently and plentifully.
+If we would like to combat the current hunger problems many populations are facing and prevent new ones, food, fuel, and fibre must be produced more efficiently and plentifully.
 To achieve this, technological advancements in management practices must be made and enacted on farms around the globe.
 These advancements need to erase any guesswork from management decisions and help farmers articulate to the rest of the world the details of the highly specialized, varied, and important work that they do.

 If you are passionate about feeding the world, looking for a creative career, and have skills in software development or communications, the agriculture tech market is the place for you!

 * Advertisement *

 This is a sponsored post.
 The content and my opinion are not affected.

 * Anzeige *

 Dieser Beitrag enthält Werbung.
 Der Inhalt und meine Meinung wurden dadurch nicht beeinflusst.